Authentication

 Multi-factor authentication

-- IdP-asserted MFA: Backbuild relies on the customer's identity provider to perform MFA and asserts that MFA was used via the OIDC
+- IdP-asserted MFA: for SSO-authenticated users, Backbuild also asserts that MFA was used via the OIDC

 amrclaim or the SAMLAuthnContextClassRefelement. - Per-organization policy: each organization can enable a

-require_mfapolicy that rejects any authentication assertion that does not indicate MFA was performed. - Enforcement point: MFA verification is enforced at login and at step-up moments for sensitive operations where configured.
+require_mfapolicy that rejects any authentication assertion that does not indicate MFA was performed. - Enforcement point: MFA verification is enforced at login and for step-up authentication on sensitive operations.

 - Audit: MFA method and assertion context are captured in the authentication audit log for later review.